Sofic Mean Length: Introduction

 \section{Introduction}

-The notion of length functions was introduced by Northcott and Reufel in \cite{NR}.
-Given a unital ring $R$, a {\it length function} $\rL$ on left $R$-modules assigns a numerical isomorphism invariant $\rL(\sM)\in \Rb_{\ge 0}\cup \{+\infty\}$ to every left $R$-module $\sM$ satisfying suitable conditions (see Definition~\ref{D-length} below for detail).
+The notion of length function was introduced by Northcott and Reufel in \cite{NR}.
+Given a unital ring $R$, a {\it length function} $\rL$ on left $R$-modules assigns a numerical isomorphism invariant $\rL(\sM)\in \Rb_{\ge 0}\cup \{+\infty\}$ to every left $R$-module $\sM$ satisfying suitable conditions (see Definition~\ref{D-length} below for details).
 The major requirement on $\rL$ is that for any left $R$-modules $\sM_1\subseteq \sM_2$, one has the addition formula

 In particular, it implies that $\rL$ is increasing in the sense that submodules have smaller $\rL$-length.
-The length functions have been studied in \cite{Vamos68, Zanardo}, especially in detail in the thesis of V\'{a}mos \cite{VamosT}.
+Length functions have been studied in \cite{Vamos68, Zanardo}, especially in detail in the thesis of V\'{a}mos \cite{VamosT}.

 Given a discrete group $\Gamma$, one can form the group ring $R\Gamma$ of $\Gamma$ with coefficients in $R$ (see Section~\ref{SS-group ring} below) \cite{Passman77}.
 The left $R\Gamma$-modules are exactly left $R$-modules equipped with a $\Gamma$-action by automorphisms.
 When $\rL$ is a length function on left $R$-modules with $\rL(R)=1$ and $\Gamma$ is infinite, the left $R\Gamma$-modules, e.g. $R\Gamma$ itself, are typically large as left $R$-modules and could easily have infinite $\rL$-length.
-Thus it is desirable to define a length function $\mL$ on left $R\Gamma$-modules taking into account of the $\Gamma$-action.
-This can be thought of developing an equivariant version of the $\rL$-invariant.
-More precisely, the question is whether there is a length function $\mL$ on the left $R\Gamma$-modules satisfying that $\mL(R\Gamma)=1$, or more generally, $\mL(R\Gamma\otimes_R\sM)=\rL(\sM)$ for every left $R$-module $\sM$?
+Thus it is desirable to define a length function $\mL$ on left $R\Gamma$-modules which takes into account the $\Gamma$-action.
+This can be thought of as developing an equivariant version of the $\rL$-invariant.
+More precisely, the question is whether there is a length function $\mL$ on the left $R\Gamma$-modules satisfying $\mL(R\Gamma)=1$, or more generally, $\mL(R\Gamma\otimes_R\sM)=\rL(\sM)$ for every left $R$-module $\sM$.